Ameer2000Mzori/Password-Strength/README.md

 # 📖 About This Project <a name="about-project"></a>

-> GitHub Profiles A website built with HTML, SCSS, and TypeScript, utilizing the GitHub API and Axios for seamless data retrieval.
-Linters are employed to maintain clean code.
-Explore the live demo to search for any GitHub user.
+> Password-Strength is a website created with HTML, SCSS, and TypeScript.
+We use linters to verify code errors and maintain clean code.
+Please check out the live demo.

 # Sample Of Website <a name="Sample-Of-Website"></a>